 If you’re looking for mentoring sessions with an expert who’s worked at top companies (including FAANG companies like Meta, Amazon, or Google), IGotAnOffer is for you.

-You can browse hundreds of mentors/coaches across many roles and industries, including tech, engineering, management consulting, finance, marketing, etc. Since they’ve all worked at top companies, IGotAnOffer's mentor coaches can give you key insights into how to get into these companies or how to thrive if you're already there.
+You can browse hundreds of mentors/coaches across many roles in tech.
+Since they’ve all worked at FAANG and other top tech companies, IGotAnOffer's mentors can give you key insights into how to get into these companies or how to thrive if you're already there.

 - Services: Hourly mentoring sessions